-The mountain town of Boquete, near the border with Costa Rica, is something of a legend on the expat circuit.
-At 3,900 feet (1,200 meters) above sea level, Boquete’s weather is delightfully cool.
-There are scenic coffee plantations at this altitude too plus great bird watching and, well, plenty of other gringos to hang out with.
-However, travelers seeking an escape from the heat will also find plenty of reasons to hangout in Boquete (pronounced Bo KEH tay), as this one-stop Boquete travel guide reveals, including great hikes, rock climbing, kayaking, coffee tours, the chance to see a quetzal (trust us, you want to), great hotels and something we like to call “wife swap fight club.”
+Boquete, near the border with Costa Rica, is something of a legend on the expat circuit.
+At 3,900 feet (1,200 meters) the weather is delightfully cool.
+There are scenic coffee plantations at this altitude too plus great bird watching and plenty of other gringos to hang out with.
+Travelers seeking an escape from the heat will also find reasons to love Boquete including great hikes, rock climbing, kayaking, coffee tours, the chance to see a quetzal (trust us, you want to), great hotels, and something we call “wife swap fight club.”

 Coffee culture in Boquete

 Coffee experts agree on little.
 Most do agree, however, that beans grown above 3,000 feet (900 meters) are of higher quality than beans grown at lower altitudes.
-Coffee is grown high on the hills all around Boquete and much of it is renowned as exceptional, including some small batch Geisha coffee.
+Coffee is grown high on the hills all around Boquete (pronounced Bo KEH tay) and much of it is renowned as exceptional, including some small batch Geisha coffee.

 In 2010 Hacienda La Esmeralda in Boquete produced Geisha coffee which broke all records to date, fetching US$170.20 per pound.
 More recently that same pound of La Esmeralda Geisha coffee went for more than US$350 per pound.

-Weirdly, citrus, tomatoes and strawberries thrive in the lofty heights of Boquete right alongside the coffee.
-There are strawberry shacks all over town selling fresh berries with cream, strawberry preserves and strawberry batidas (shakes) made with locally grown fruit.
-The batidas (a sort of milkshake) at Fresas Cafe came highly recommended.
+Weirdly, citrus, tomatoes, and strawberries also thrive in the lofty heights of Boquete right alongside the coffee.
+There are strawberry shacks all over town selling fresh berries with cream, strawberry preserves, and strawberry batidas (shakes) made with locally grown fruit.
+The batidas at Fresas Cafe came highly recommended.

 A much, much more satisfying tour at Finca Lerida Coffee Plantation & Boutique Hotel was their guided bird watching tour.
 The coffee plantation and hotel take up only a fraction of the 360 acre (145 hectare) property which butts up against the Baru Volcano National Park and the La Amistad International Peace Park.